 Access and Benefit-Sharing (ABS) refers to the international and national regulation of access to and use of genetic resources and traditional knowledge, and the sharing of benefits stemming from this use between providers and users.

 The Nagoya Protocol, aimed at providing a transparent legal framework for ABS, entered into force on 12 October 2014.
 It is implemented in the European Union through Regulation (EU) 511/2014, which entered into force on the same date.
-On 27 August 2016 a Guidance Document was published by the European Commission on the scope of application and the core obligations of Regulation (EU) 511/2014.
+On 27 August 2016, a Guidance document was published by the European Commission on the scope of application and the core obligations of Regulation (EU) 511/2014.
+On 12 January 2021, a revised Guidance document was published by the EC, providing more detailed information and practical examples on the scope of application and the core user obligations of Regulation (EU) 511/2014.